brson/hackmd-collab/compile-time-2.md

 `print`'s argument is type `&impl ToString`, and the second's is `&dyn ToString`.
 The first is using static dispatch, and the second dynamic.

+In Rust `&impl ToString` is essentially shorthand for a type parameter argument that is only used once, like in the earlier example `fn print<T: ToString>(v:
+T)`.

 Note that in these examples we have to use `inline(never)` to defeat the optimizer.
 Without this it would turn these simple examples into the exact same machine code.
 I'll explore this further in a future episode of this